luiscape/cap_appeals/README.md

-Usage
+Usages
 -----

 This repository contains scripts mainly written in `R`.
-It also uses the package `[xpdf](http://www.foolabs.com/xpdf/download.html)` to convert PDF to plain text to do text analysis.
+It also uses the package [xpdf](http://www.foolabs.com/xpdf/download.html) to convert PDF to plain text to do text analysis.